 - Understand and reflect on the emotional impact of separation on parents

-Family Action run the service for parents in Greater Manchester, South Yorkshire, Liverpool and Buxton.
-You can see a list of national providers who run the programme in Sheffield, West Yorkshire, Birkenhead, Chester and Crewe, Reading and Guildford, Reigate and Staines.
+Family Action run the service for parents in Manchester, South Yorkshire, Liverpool and Buxton.
+Our partner organisation Core Assets deliver the programme in Sheffield, West Yorkshire, Birkenhead, Chester and Crewe, Reading and Guildford, Reigate and Staines.

 Parents are either ‘directed’ by the Court to attend or choose to attend the course themselves independently.
 If court-ordered they are required to go.
 A Cafcass-funded service, there is no charge to these parents to attend.
 An interpreter service is available and we will provide additional support if you need it.